ID Case File #1

 The path you choose in your preparation for a first consultation defines whether you act as a vendor or as a strategic partner.
 Both approaches have very real pros and cons.

-Prepare Solutions:
+Prepare Solutions

 Coming to the call with a presentation on proven sales methodologies is a strong move on the surface.
 It shows initiative and expertise.
 A client like David, who is looking for ‘innovative approaches,’ will often be impressed by this.
 It feels like you’re building credibility quickly.